Neelectric/BioLlama/timelog.md

 * *2.5 hours* Further sketching of CCA changes, and CCA implementation

 ### Sunday - 07 Dec 2023
-* *1 hour* Synchronizing the length of existing input embedding, and retrieved chunk embedding
+* *2 hours* Synchronizing the length of existing input embedding, and retrieved chunk embedding
+* *1 hour* Getting BioLlama7B to talk for the first time!